 On June 26, 2001, the Foundation entered into a nonrecourse agreement with a bank whereby the bank loaned the Foundation \$1,000,000 for the purpose of allowing the University's graduate investment class to manage an active bond portfolio (see Cameron Investment Portfolio note).
-This nonrecourse note had an original maturity date of June 30, 2002 but has been renewed annually with a current maturity date of November 30, 2021.
-Interest accrues on this note at the 90-day U.S. Treasury bill rate on November 30, 2020, plus 1.0% (1.08% on June 30, 2021).
+This nonrecourse note had an original maturity date of June 30, 2002 but has been renewed annually with a current maturity date of November 30, 2022.
+Interest accrues on this note at the 90-day U.S. Treasury bill rate on November 30, 2021 plus 1.0% (1.08% on June 30, 2022).
 The nonrecourse note is secured by a first and prior security interest in Cameron's Investment Program fund.
 Income earned by the portfolio above the borrowing rate shall be donated to the Foundation for the purpose of sponsoring upper-level business majors in the pursuit of graduate degrees at the University.
-The balance on June 30, 2021, was \$132,377, due within one year.
+The balance on June 30, 2022 was \$0.

-During the year ended June 30, 2021, the Foundation paid \$1,213, respectively, for interest associated with this note payable.
+During the year ended June 30, 2022, the Foundation paid \$584 for interest associated with this note payable.

-Net Position
+Net Assets

-Unrestricted net position consisted of the following at June 30:
+Net assets without donor restrictions consisted of the following at June 30, 2022: